maks/dart_repl/README.md

 # A REPL for Dart.

+# This package is no longer being maintained.
+Please see https://pub.dev/packages/interactive for a more full featured and ready to use REPL for Dart.

 ## Prior art

 Based on early version of [a proof of concept REPL environment for Dart](https://github.com/BlackHC/dart_repl/) from [a pair of articles by Andreas Kirsch](https://medium.com/dartlang/evolving-dart-repl-poc-233440a35e1f) and an example in the [Dart SDK tests](